Qiskit/samplomatic/docs/guides/transpiler.rst

 Every pass manager produced by :meth:`samplomatic.transpiler.generate_boxing_pass_manager` is guaranteed to return circuits that can be successfully turned into a template/samplex pair by :meth:`samplomatic.build`.
-As an example, the following code calls the :meth:`samplomatic.build` method on a circuit produced by a boxing pass manager.
+As an example, the following code calls the :meth:`samplomatic.build` function on a circuit produced by a boxing pass manager.

 .. plot::